-A 35 year-old woman came to me with recurring complaints of severe nasal congestion with sneezing, watery eyes, headaches and heaviness in the head.
+A 35-year-old woman came to me with recurring complaints of severe nasal congestion with sneezing, watery eyes, headaches, and heaviness in the head.
 The symptoms were so severe that she was having difficulty breathing and sleeping.
 She had been enduring these symptoms for about two years.
 Previous treatment had given her only temporary relief from symptoms, as the causes were never addressed.

 Ayurvedic practitioners use many tools to understand the whole picture of a patient’s health in order to make a diagnosis and develop a treatment.
 In this case, we will discuss three of the main tools/pieces of information that I used to diagnose and develop a treatment for this patient.

 Prakriti: In Ayurveda, we must first understand a person’s prakriti (physical and mental constitution) in order to understand how their food and lifestyle may be affecting their health.
-A person’s prakriti is made up in various proportions of the three bio-psychic forces referred to as doshas: Kapha, Pitta, and Vata.
+A person’s prakriti is made up of various proportions of the three bio-psychic forces referred to as doshas: Kapha, Pitta, and Vata.
 Each of the doshas is a combination of two of the five great elements: ether, air, fire, water, and earth.

 This particular patient’s prakriti was Kapha-dominant.
 When the Kapha dosha, made up of earth and water, becomes excessive in the body, it is often reflected by the body producing too much phlegm.
 A Kapha-dominant person, then, will have a tendency to contract sinusitis, particularly if they are eating Kapha-inducing foods and engaging in activities that increase Kapha.

 Diet: Once we know a person’s prakriti, we can examine their diet to see what foods may be aggravating or increasing the Kapha dosha.
 Two things stood out as I listened to our patient describe her eating habits.